thewrightmatt/blog/_posts/2024-07-25-latest-reading-cult-of-the-dead-cow.md

 Previously I've run across names on Twitter of people who I'd see repeatedly retweeted or quoted and knew they were *someone* to be known but never really figured out how they rose to popularity.
 Reading through cDc opened up my eyes to who these people were and how they came to be such popular figures, as well as the tremendous work some have done in the past.
 It was almost embarrassing the number names I recognized, but had no clue of their past contributions.

 I highly recommend this book to anyone looking to better understand the hacking scene and a bit of it's origin.
-Shit, it should be required reading when downloading some tools often found on Kali.
+Hell, it should be required reading when downloading some tools often found on Kali.

+### More on the book
+I only recently discovered the author was a part of the "Talks at Google", where it talks more about the book, how it came to be and even a little bit about himself.

+<p><iframe src="https://www.youtube.com/embed/QvZuAwLIsEo" frameborder="0" allowfullscreen></iframe></p>

 ## Doesn't Hurt to Ask
 Eons ago (or at least what feels like it) I read a book from an entrepreneur that I picked up at a school book fair.
 In the book, the author recounted their years growing up and different ways they made money creatively through the years.
 While I've forgotten almost everything about the book (except that it mentioned making money on Beanie Babies, if that gives you any idea how old it is) there was one story that talked about how they received an upgrade for a room by writing the CEO at the time and getting an upgrade later when they checked into the hotel.